Genaker/CloudFlare_FPC_Worker/README.md

 Please update this documentation when you will do it yourself.
 It is just a fast written manual.
 For detailed information, check the Worker code.

+If you have any issues, create an issue or email me: egorshitikov[A]gmail.com